run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/get-started/about-citsmart/introduction-to-platform.md

 products and ideas is very fast because everyone is engaged primarily in the result.

-*Being prepared for the future is being prepared for changes.*
+*Being prepared for the future is being prepared for changes*.

 -   Change fast is supporting people to change.